ToodleTM/toodle/README.md

 ##What if I don't care much about this ?

 Then open the app/views/index.html file and remove the code between the "piwik" tags ;) To avoid JS errors you might want to remove the _paq calls you'll find in the angular controllers.

-##Some of the things that might come :

-* Tournament export / restore
-* "How-to" quickly deploy a standalone server / use toodle as a regular desktop app